U.S., UK want financial services as part of trade pact

 He was speaking during an event at the National Foreign Trade Council, a U.S.-based business group.

-EU financial services chief Michel Barnier has also come out in favour of the move, a spokeswoman for the bloc said.
+EU financial services chief Michel Barnier has also come out in favor of the move, a spokeswoman for the bloc said.
 U.S. officials were not immediately available for comment.

 Finding common ground on regulatory and market access issues could encourage banks and insurers to expand across the Atlantic instead of moving to other parts of the world.